 We invite original research papers from a wide range of topics, including but not limited to:

-- Automatic detection of semantic change and diachronic lexical replacement
+- Novel methods for detecting diachronic semantic change and lexical replacement

 - Computational theories and generative models of language change

 - Diachronic word sense disambiguation